payu-india/CMS-Chatbot/reference/Subscription/manage-recurring-payment-for-cards/modify-the-recurring-payments-for-a-card.md

       slug: cancel-the-recurring-payment-for-cards
       title: Cancel the Recurring Payment for a Card
 ---
-This section describes how to use the **\_payment** API to update an existing recurring payment for a card.
+This section describes how to use the **\_payment** API to update an existing recurring payment for a card in case the card belongs to VISA or Mastercard

 > 📘 Note:
 >